Preserving Mass Shell Condition in the Stochastic Optimal Control Derivation of the Dirac Equation: Complex Stochastic Optimal Control Theory of Quantum Mechanics

 \section{Complex Stochastic Optimal Control Theory of Quantum Mechanics}

-In this section, we revisit the core principles of SOC theory applied to quantum mechanics, as enumerated in~\cite{Yordanov2024}.
-Building on our earlier work~\cite{Yordanov2024b}, we clarify that modeling the particle's motion in complex four-dimensional spacetime, using complex coordinates rather than real ones, is essential for maintaining mathematical consistency with quantum mechanics.
-This need is justified by the introduction of two perfectly correlated stochastic processes -- one governing the real part and the other the imaginary part of the particle’s coordinates -- mirroring Nelson's original concept~\cite{Nelson1966} of describing particle motion with forward and backward in time stochastic processes.
-In their work on Complex Mechanics~\cite{Yang2021_Cian_Dong}, Yang et al. prove that the current velocity and the osmotic velocity, as defined in stochastic mechanics of Nelson, are equivalent to the real part and negative imaginary part, respectively, of the complex velocity evaluated on the real axis.
-This approach ensures an accurate representation of quantum particle dynamics within a relativistic framework.
-Based on this, the principles of the SOC theory of quantum mechanics are:
+Historically, SOC originates with Fürth’s~\cite{Furth1933} observation that quantum fluctuations resemble Brownian motion, and Fényes~\cite{Fenyes1952}, who developed a diffusion-based stochastic interpretation recovering the Schrödinger equation.
+Nelson~\cite{Nelson1966} formalized stochastic mechanics, deriving Schrödinger dynamics from Newtonian mechanics via forward and backward Wiener processes.
+Yasue~\cite{Yasue1981} and Guerra and Morato~\cite{Guerra1983} cast the theory as stochastic optimal control via variational principles.
+Papiez~\cite{Papiez1981,Papiez1982} extended it to relativistic particles (yielding Klein-Gordon-type equations for spin‑0) and proposed an early Complex SOC formulation~\cite{Papiez1982}.
+Pavon~\cite{Pavon1995} introduced a complex quantum velocity while keeping real space-time coordinates and formulated a quantum Hamilton’s principle~\cite{Pavon1995}.

-\begin{enumerate} \item Particles move as Brownian particles in four-dimensional complex spacetime, influenced by an external random force. \item The stochastic movement of the particle turns its classical action integral into a complex-valued stochastic variable. \item Nature tries to minimize both the real and the imaginary parts of the expected value for the action, in which the particle's velocity is consider to be a control parameter of the optimization. \end{enumerate}
+Building on our earlier work~\cite{Yordanov2024b}, we emphasize that allowing the particle to move in four-dimensional complex space-time -- using complex rather than real coordinates -- is essential for mathematical consistency with quantum mechanics.
+Conceptually, this amounts to describing the dynamics with two perfectly correlated or anti-correlated Wiener processes, respectively driving the real and imaginary coordinate components, in analogy with Nelson’s forward- and backward-in-time construction~\cite{Nelson1966}.
+In their analysis of complex mechanics, Yang \emph{et al.}~\cite{Yang2021_Cian_Dong} showed that restricting the complex velocity to the real axis gives Nelson’s current velocity from the real part, and (up to a sign) the osmotic velocity from the imaginary part.